Servicenow Cmdb Governance: Best Practices For Maintaining A Healthy And Accurate Cmdb

 Configure your IT discovery process accurately

-Discovery is the foundation of CMDB accuracy.
+Discovery is the founation of CMDB accuracy.
 Without it, organizations rely on humans to manually update records every time something changes, and that approach never scales.
 Configure your discovery tools to scan all network segments, cloud environments, and remote endpoints.
-Tune discovery frequency to match how quickly your environment changes, and review coverage regularly to close gaps.
+Discovery foundation (see the full technical setup in our CMDB best practices guide →)

 Prioritize critical IT services first